mysticswap/example-otc-project/README.md

 # Project Overview

 This project is a backend service built using NestJS, designed to manage Over-The-Counter (OTC) market data for a cryptocurrency application.
 The service interacts with a MongoDB database to store and manipulate user points, which represent a form of digital currency within the OTC market.
-The project includes functionalities such as creating an OTC market, updating user points based on trading activities, and managing user profiles.
+The project includes functionalities such as simulating creation of an OTC market, updating user points based on trading activities, and managing user profiles.

+## How Our Code Works

+Our code is structured into two main components: the service layer (`app.service.ts`) and the controller layer (`app.controller.ts`).
+Both layers work together to handle aspects of the application's functionality.

 ## Key Features